larpo1/lavanda-website/src/pages/blog/2020-05-18-beyond-the-pandemic-how-to-maximise-your-pbsa-assets.md

   - PBSA
   - Student accommodation
   - Short-term rentals
-blogCtaTitle: "Book a discover call"
+blogCtaTitle: Book a discover call
-blogCtaText: "Get one step ahead, book a discovery call to see how we can help turbocharge your business."
+blogCtaText: Get one step ahead, book a discovery call to see how we can help turbocharge your business.
-blogCtaButtonText: "Talk To Us"
+blogCtaButtonText: Talk To Us
-blogCtaButtonTarget: "/book-a-demo"
+blogCtaButtonTarget: /book-a-demo
 featuredpost: false
 metaTitle: "How to maximise your PBSA assets - summer | Blog | Lavanda "
 description: Lavanda examines how student accommodation operators can get the